nationalarchives/tdr-antivirus/README.md

 ## Yara rules checks.

 There is a GitHub actions job [TDR Check Antivirus Rules](https://github.com/nationalarchives/tdr-antivirus/actions/workflows/check_rules.yml) which is run on a schedule from the .github/workflows/check_rules file.
+This runs at 07:20 on a Monday.
 This carries out the following steps.
 * Builds the base yara image.
 * Builds the rules yara image.
 * Gets the highest version tag from git.